tternes/httpcode/README.md

 [httpcode.info](http://httpcode.info) is a project born out of necessity - I [wanted a quick and easy way](http://th.adde.us/2013/08/http-status-codes/) to look up HTTP response codes.

-This project was quickly hacked together - it's not going to win design awards, but is functional and incredibly useful.

 ## Usage ##

 	$ http 404